karmada-io/karmada/charts/karmada/README.md

 ## Installing the Chart

-To install the chart with the release name `karmada` in namespace `karmada-system`:
+There are two installation methods, local and remote, to install the chart with the release name `karmada` in namespace `karmada-system`.

-- local installation
+### Local installation

 Switch to the `root` directory of the repo.